There is a feature in the human personality that opposes the pull. It’s called frustration.

 What’s the way out?
 We must learn to let go.
 We need to allow ourselves to postpone having our own way, but without giving up on the possibility of fulfillment.
 Only then will we create the right inner climate for the cosmic flow to stream forth.

-In other words, we must learn to relax
+In other words, the shift is to relax.

-Letting go and relaxing is not the same as relinquishing forever.
+Relaxing and letting go is not the same as giving up.
 We’re talking about the subtle but strong power of gently letting go.

 We can relax right into pleasure.